LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 \>Hello via ISS

-this is just a status update for whatever you want to show on aprs.fi when your beacon updates it, but it isn't necessary.
+this is just a status update for whatever you want to show on aprs.fi when your beacon updates it, but it isn't necessary, and in fact it's probably best to leave it out so you're trying to send less data to the ISS.

 and now you can monitor [ariss.net](https://ariss.net) to view contacts acknowledged by the space station and see a map view (i):